mayelespino/mayelespino.github.io/docs/index.md

   </tr>
 </table>

+`Customer Engangement` : This team is responsible for customer facing digital platform APIs and services that are critical to Starbucks' customer digital experience.

-`Digital Platform Customer Engangement` : Updated code used in Starbuck's cloud services for mobile applications.
+  * Updated code used in Starbuck's cloud services for mobile applications.

 `c# and .NET`